 Drone pilots have been the main area of concern for the Air Force.
 These pilots are particularly vulnerable to long-term stress.
 Studies have estimated that as many as 30 percent of drone pilots suffer from chronic stress symptoms as well as fatigue related to poor sleep patterns.

 Developing a Flexible, Inexpensive Tool

 The UMass-led team has worked to develop a monitoring device that is both cheaper and even more mobile than current commercial fitness-tracking tools.
-The final product should be smaller than a Band-Aid, and made of flexible plastics that will not restrict movement.
-Furthermore, by using a new technology called roll-to-roll printing that allows computing elements to be printed in nanoscale (i.e., very, very small), UMass hopes the patch will eventually cost less than $1.
+The final product should be smaller than a Band-Aid and made of flexible plastics that will not restrict movement.
+Furthermore, by using a new technology called roll-to-roll printing that allows computing elements to be printed at nanoscale, meaning very small), UMass hopes the patch will eventually cost less than $1.
 The patch will be able to collect sweat from its wearer and then isolate biomolecules in the sweat that are indicators of stress and fatigue.
 An electronic sensor in the patch will be able to measure the concentration of these biomolecules and transfer the data for analysis.

 Uses Beyond Military

-While the current project is intended specifically for military use, the UMass developers are confident that this kind of technology could eventually have applications far beyond identifying stressed-out service members.
-The team believes that future patches could do everything from detecting concussions to monitoring heart and liver function.
-The extremely flexible and lightweight nature of the nanoscale printing means that such patches could easily be worn by anyone and applied nearly anywhere without interfering with people’s daily lives.
+The current project is intended specifically for military use.
+However, the UMass developers are confident that this kind of technology could eventually have applications far beyond identifying stressed-out service members.
+The team believes that future patches could detect concussions and monitor heart and liver function.
+The extremely flexible and lightweight nature of nanoscale printing means that anyone could easily wear such patches.
+It can also be applied nearly anywhere without interfering with people’s daily lives.